-Not only that, but around 80% of the country’s agriculture was destroyed by Hurricane Mitch in 1998.
-Many of the Honduran farmers felt that they were wasting their time marketing their coffee since they were seeing no financial benefit.
-So they continued to smuggle it into Guatemala for a higher profit instead.
+In addition, around 80 percent of the country’s agriculture was destroyed by Hurricane Mitch in 1998.
+Many Honduran farmers felt they were wasting their time marketing their coffee since they weren’t seeing any financial benefit, so they continued to smuggle it into Guatemala for a higher profit instead.

 Even with the odds stacked pretty heavily against it, Honduran coffee was able to fight back.
-In the late 1990s and early 2000s, the government implemented a tax on coffee exports which helped direct essential funding back into coffee growing infrastructure.
+In the late 1990s and early 2000s, the government implemented a tax on coffee exports, which helped direct essential funding back into coffee-growing infrastructure.
 Specifically, this tax helped fund roads within remote coffee-growing regions.